sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-07-17-manage-xmp-and-exif-data-of-heif-heic-images-using-csharp/index.md

 draft: false
 url: /2021/07/17/manage-xmp-and-exif-data-of-heif-heic-images-using-csharp/
 author: 'Shoaib Khan'
 summary: '**HEIC** (High-Efficiency Image Container) is a container that can contain High-Efficiency Image Format **HEIF** images. **XMP** is an XML-based metadata standard, that can store metadata properties as name/value pairs.
 However, **EXIF** (Exchangeable Image File Format) is the standard and defines how to store metadata properties in the most common images and audio formats.
-In this article, we will learn **how to extract, update, and remove the XMP and EXIP metadata of the HEIF/HEIC images** using C# within .NET applications.
+In this article, we will learn **how to extract, update, and remove the XMP and EXIP metadata of the HEIF/HEIC images** using C# within .NET applications.'

-The following topics are covered in this article:

-*   .NET API for EXIF, XMP Metadata
-*   Read EXIF Data of HEIC/HEIF Images
-*   Read XMP data of HEIC/HEIF Images'
 tags: ['exif data', 'exif data in CSharp', 'EXIF data of HEIC in CSharp', 'XMP data in CSharp', 'XMP data of HEIC in CSharp', 'XMP metadata']
 categories: ['GroupDocs.Metadata Product Family']
 ---